becarpenter/book6/pdf/baked.md

 A chapter lives in its own directory, e.g. this chapter lives in the directory `99.
 Chapter Template`.
 Of course, the spaces are part of the directory name and the name is case-sensitive.

+The first nine chapters are _numbered_ 1 through 9 but as from January 2025, their directories are _named_ "01" through "09" to match
+the way GitHub sorts directories.

-The introduction to the chapter (like this file) is a markdown file with the same name again, e.g. `99.
+The introduction to the
+chapter (like this file) is a markdown file with the same name again, e.g. `99.
 Chapter Template.md`.